KualiCo/cor-kinesis-nodejs/README.md

 npm install
 ```

-Modify the app.properties file to work in your environment by changing the streamName and applicationName to cor-consumer-`<environment>`-stu-cm-`<institution>` where `<institution>` is the url name of your institution (e.g., monsters, byu, coventry, etc.), and <environment> is tst, sbx, stg, or prd.
+Modify the app.properties file to work in your environment by changing the streamName and applicationName to cor-kinesis-`<environment>`-stu-cm-`<institution>` where `<institution>` is the url name of your institution (e.g., monsters, byu, coventry, etc.), and <environment> is tst, sbx, stg, or prd.
 ```
 vim app.properties
 ```